Thanks Dan, But Do You Have the Contact Center Metrics for BPOs?

-After a quality coaching class with a group of Team Leaders in the shared services group of a bank, one of the Participants sent me this email –
+After a quality coaching class with a group of team leaders in the shared services function of a bank, one participant sent me this email:

 “Dan, I loved the course.
 I learned how to better coach my people.
 And I appreciated that you shared the high level metrics we can use to track progress.

-There aren’t different metrics for BPOs than for an in-house Center.
-A Contact Center is a Contact Center.
+There aren’t different metrics for BPOs than for in-house Contact Centers.
+A Contact Center is a Contact Center — whether it’s outsourced or internal.

 Even those places that still don’t want to call themselves a Contact Center — but actually often are.

-What differs from Center to Center are the decisions around which metrics are selected, prioritized and pursued.
+What differs from center to center are the decisions around which metrics are selected, prioritized, and pursued — including how leaders continue to treat measures like Average Handling Time.

-- In some Centers, the metric set choices are tangibly more Customer Experience oriented.
+• In some Contact Centers, metric choices are clearly more Customer Experience–oriented.

 Recognize that your metrics choices represent one of the single most important decisions you will ever make

-As shared by Customer Experience thinker Bruce Temkin some years back, people do what is measured, incentivized and celebrated.
+As Customer Experience thinker Bruce Temkin has observed, people do what is measured, incentivized, and celebrated.

 And when you’re talking about Agents, Team Leaders & Team Managers, metrics are very top of mind.